euwaomed/Extra-Credit-TeamProject/README.md

 Connect 4 - Efosa - 4 hours

-Menu - Efosa - 3 hours
+Menu - Efosa - 6 hours - For display purposes.
+It ultimately couldn't launch the other games.
+However, it is a glimpse at what could have been and a reminder to do implementation/harder stuff at the forefront.